 Eroticism is a male portrayal of intercourse.
 Penetrative sex is arousing from the point of view of the penetrator.
 Penetrative sex is not arousing for the person who is penetrated by an erect penis (the receiver).
 A woman needs to be able to identify psychologically with the male perspective in order to achieve orgasm.
 When a responsive woman immerses herself in a surreal world in her head, she can put herself in the male position psychologically.
 She does not do this as a result of a conscious decision.
 It occurs naturally as she explores scenarios in her mind that cause her mental arousal.
 The experience is strange and inexplicable because it is an instinctive response.
 It is not a conscious behaviour based on information she has been given.

 The concept of penetration is key to achieving erotic arousal.
 A woman obtains a sexual release from the idea of dominating or doing something to another person.
 A woman’s fantasy focuses on her own body that is being conceptually penetrated as well as the psychology of the man penetrating her.
 She is not trying to be a man.
 She uses the psychological technique of emulating a man’s proactive role as penetrator.
 This is not done consciously but occurs as a subconscious response to mental arousal.
 Women sometimes describe this technique as putting themselves in the director role.

-There is the initial build-up or scene-setting where a woman determines whether her mind is responding to the anticipation of sexual excitement.
-Women have a very limited menu of fantasies to choose from.
-This seems to be a result of a natural apathy towards making any effort to find erotic material.
+Fantasy is a mechanism for enjoying the sensations of orgasm rather than being an activity a woman engages in for itself.
+Responsive women use erotic fantasies as a conscious psychological technique for the sole purpose of enjoying orgasm.
+A woman’s sense of release comes from the use of fantasy.
+Women have a limited menu of fantasies to choose from.
+This seems to be a result of a natural apathy over making effort to search out erotic material.
 A woman may have only a handful of fantasies that she uses on a regular basis, some of which originate from when she first started masturbating.